The story of my home made pipe organ

 Later that year, after graduating from University, I spent another week in my dad's shop and finished it up.
 I had previously not fully 'populated' all the possible notes of the keyboard.
 I rebuilt the uppermost half octave to change the aspect ratio, and extended the range by half an octave at the top, and three notes at the bottom.
 Before this, the organ's bottom octave, and top half octave keys only made an air escaping type of noise when they were pressed.

 I also built a pressure regulator for the organ.
 This regulator consists of a simple bellow, about 20cm x 20cm, but with only 3 cm of travel.
 This bellow was not so much intended for a reservoir, but more as a pressure sensor.
 When the bellow falls, the valve at the bottom of the bellow opens further to let more air from the blower in, thus maintaining the pressure.
-The pressure is controlled by piling various amounts of rocks on top of the bellow, as well as by a special foot pedal which can be used to apply extra pressure to the bellow for 'expression'.
-I got the occasional email about how the regulator actually works, so I sketched the cross section of it for clarity.
-Even with its small capacity, the bellow acts as a bit of a reservoir.
-If you build your own organ, I recommend a bigger bellow.
-Use a fairly thin leather.
+The pressure can be varied by piling various amounts of rocks on top of the bellow, as well as by a special foot pedal which can be used to apply extra pressure to the bellow for 'expression'.

 More pictures of the organ and its construction